Angstrom-distribution/angstrom-manifest/README.md

 A successful initialization will end with a message stating that Repo is initialized in your working directory.
 Your client directory should now contain a .repo directory where files such as the manifest will be kept.

-To pull down the metadata sources to your working directory from the repositories as specified in the default manifest, run
+To pull down the metadata layers to your working directory from the repositories as specified in the default manifest, run

 	$ repo sync